bechnokid/11ty-neocities/src/main/site/accessibility.md

 	- This includes a link to skip to the main content
 - Javascript usage will be kept to a minimum
   - Whatever page that uses JS will be noted
+  - Pages that rely entirely on JS will be hidden if the user has JS disabled
 - Animated GIFs that can be paused via buttons (this requires JS)
   - Even with JS disabled, warnings will be implemented for flashing and blinking GIFs
 - **Absolutely no autoplay**